Pacers' Sabonis Makes Top-Five Power Forwards In Recent Ranking

 After last season, there is not a lot of room for anyone to be better than Antetokounmp, but in years past Davis could have easily been number one.

-Randle had a supremely good seasons for the Knicks, and turned himself into an NBA All-Star.
+Randle had a supremely good season for the Knicks, and turned himself into an NBA All-Star.

 Just a few years ago people would have scoffed at seeing him make the top-four power forwards in all of the NBA but he earned his placement on the list.